jagerber48/sciform/docs/source/options.rst

 Percent
 -------

-Percent mode is similar to fixed point mode
+Percent mode is similar to fixed point mode.
 For percent mode, the number is multipled by 100 and a ``%`` symbol is appended to the end of the formatted string.